vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 | SSL TPS (RSA2K) | ~600 |
 | SSL TPS (ECC) | 2500 |

 Multiple performance vectors or features may have an impact on performance.
-For instance, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, Avi recommends two cores.
+For instance, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, VMware recommends two cores.

-Avi Service Engines may be configured with as little as 1 vCPU core and 1 GB RAM, or up to 36 vCPU cores and 128 GB RAM.
+NSX Advanced Load Balancer Service Engines may be configured with as little as 1 vCPU core and 1 GB RAM, or up to 36 vCPU cores and 128 GB RAM.

 ### Contour for Kubernetes Ingress Routing